 BridgeWhiz - Robert will probably speak more about BridgeWhiz.
 The winter class has 18 kids starting in January 2023.
+There are also ninety kids who graduated in an Improver Class.
+A WhizKids bridge is open to youth Sundays, 3-5 to play and have fun.

-4. Program Committee Report - Michael Berkowitz
+Program Committee Report - Michael Berkowitz